 When I quit, I just stopped going.
 I drove off every morning in my boxy Suzuki Samurai like I was going to school, drove down the road, and played Super Metroid with my friend Shawn.
 It was strange because I could have walked in, head held high, and handed them my doctor's note without another word.
 They would have grumbled and nodded and signed all those units into Incompletes and let my G.P.A. survive the hit.
 I could have walked away with honor.

-I was afraid that they might try to talk me into sticking with the art I was signing onto a lifelong commitment for.
+I wasn't afraid that they might try to talk me into sticking with this art–this art I was signing onto a lifelong commitment for.
 God forbid they wonder if I wouldn't have a minor procedure in order to keep going with something I professed floridly to want a career doing.

 I did not want to be a musician badly enough to inconvenience my life.
 It wasn't them I couldn't face; it was me.